matias-casco/products_app/README.md

 ### Test Summary
 All tests passed successfully with a total of 31 tests executed across different application components.
-TOTAL: 31/31 tests passed
+TOTAL: 24/24 tests passed

 ### Test Structure
-1. Datasources
+1. Http Client
-DioHttpClientImpl
-2/2 tests passed
+DioHttpClientImpl - 2/2 tests passed

 ✅ should perform a GET request and return a Product model

 ✅ should handle errors when performing a GET request

-ProductsDatasourceImpl
+2. Datasources
-6/6 tests passed
+ProductsDatasourceImpl - 6/6 tests passed

 getProducts: